Exploring Celtic Roots in Brittany and Across France

 Visit most major cities in the country, and you’ll find an Irish pub bursting with bonhomie, inviting you in for the craic.
 It’s the same for the Welsh and Scottish.
 Festivals, a love of the arts and historic sites reminding us of a shared turbulent history; it’s all here together with affordable living and an enviable quality of life.
 So, if you’re looking for some special Celtic magic in France, rest assured you won’t have to travel far.
 That kinship is easy to find.”

-For more stories about living in France, check out Beth’s Welsh Estates latest book on Amazon, perfect for an inspiring read by the fireplace!
+For more real life stories about living in France, check out Beth’s website and books, they are perfect for an inspiring read by the fireplace.